Deep Learning in steganography and steganalysis from 2015 to 2018: Link between Deep-learning and past approaches

-Looking at the first {\it block} of convolution just after the of pre-processing {\it block} (Ye-Net \cite{Ye2017}, Yedroudj-Net \cite{Yedroudj2018_Net}, ReST-Net \cite{Li2018_ReST-Net}, etc.), the convolutions act as a multi-band filtering performed on the residuals obtained from the pre-processing block (see Figure \ref{fig:yed-net}).
+Looking at the first {\it block} of convolution just after the pre-processing {\it block} (Ye-Net \cite{Ye2017}, Yedroudj-Net \cite{Yedroudj2018_Net}, ReST-Net \cite{Li2018_ReST-Net}, etc.), the convolutions act as a multi-band filtering performed on the residuals obtained from the pre-processing block (see Figure \ref{fig:yed-net}).
 For this first block, the network analyzes the signal residue in different frequency bands.
-In the past, when computing Rich Models \cite{Fridrich2012_Rich}, some approaches have applied a similar idea thanks to the use of a filters bank.
-Some approaches make a spatio-frequency decomposition via the use of Gabor filters (GFR Rich Models) \cite{Song2015_RichJPEGGabor}, \cite {Xia2017_GFR}, some use Discrete Cosinus filters (DCTR Rich Models) \cite{Holub2015_DCTR}, some use Steerable Gaussian filters \cite{Abdulrahman2016-SteerableGaussian}, some make a projection on random carriers (PSRM Rich Models) \cite{Holub2013_PSRM}, etc. For all these Rich Models, the result of these filtering is then used to calculate a histogram (co-occurrence matrix) which is then used as a vector of features.
-The first convolution block of the CNNs for steganalysis thus share similarities with the spatio-frequency decomposition of some Rich Models.
+In the past, when computing Rich Models \cite{Fridrich2012_Rich}, some approaches have applied a similar idea thanks to the use of a filter bank.
+Some approaches make a spatio-frequency decomposition via the use of Gabor filters (GFR Rich Models) \cite{Song2015_RichJPEGGabor}, \cite {Xia2017_GFR}, some use Discrete Cosinus filters (DCTR Rich Models) \cite{Holub2015_DCTR}, some use Steerable Gaussian filters \cite{Abdulrahman2016-SteerableGaussian}, and some make a projection on random carriers (PSRM Rich Models) \cite{Holub2013_PSRM}, etc. For all these Rich Models, the results of the filtering process is then used to calculate a histogram (co-occurrence matrix) which is in turn used as a vector of features.
+The first convolution block of CNNs for steganalysis thus share similarities with the spatio-frequency decomposition of some Rich Models.